-I currently am a fisheries technician for Montana Fish, Wildlife, & Parks with focuses on native species conservation, multi-species management, and applied ecology.
+I am an incoming graduate student at Utah State University with focuses on native species conservation, multi-species management, and applied ecology.
 I work on a variety of research projects as highlighted here:

 Related Pubs: Clancy, N.G.
 2017.
 Can amphibians help conserve native fishes?
 Fisheries 42(4): 327-331.

-Pallid Sturgeon Food Webs
+–Pallid Sturgeon Food Webs–

 I also work on a project headed by Eric Scholl on the Missouri River.
 I have been using GIS maps to quantify areas of backwater habitat at different distances from Fort Peck Dam.
 Additionally, I am examining invertebrate samples from three study sites below the dam to determine how invertebrate communities change due to impoundment.
 This is part of a larger study on the food resources of the endangered pallid sturgeon (Scaphirhynchus albus).

-I worked with Heidi Anderson at MSU in the Summer of 2016to assess the population viability of salmonflies (Pteronarcys californica) in the Gallatin and Madison Rivers of southwestern Montana.
+I worked with Heidi Anderson at MSU in the Summer of 2016 to assess the population viability of salmonflies (Pteronarcys californica) in the Gallatin and Madison Rivers of southwestern Montana.
 The large hatches of salmonflies are an important food source for trout and as such bring many anglers to the state.
 However, some anglers believe hatches are smaller than in the past and it is our mission with this study to find out if that is true or not.
 We are conducting field work to assess the size of current hatches and stonefly health and comparing these to records from state agencies, private corporations, and individual anglers, guides, and fly shops.

 Collaborators: Heidi Anderson and Lindsey Albertson